-Pug allows you to use JavaScript to add logic to a template.
-In the SASS course, we looked at many options for creating additional logic: variables, functions, loops, and conditional constructs.
-The JavaScript inside Pug allows you to do the same, but with slightly different syntax and features.
-This is a crucial part of working with the templating tool, which allows you to reveal it one hundred percent.
+The JavaScript inside Pug allows you to do the same but with slightly different syntax and features.
+It is a crucial part of working with the templating tool, allowing you to reveal it one hundred percent.

-symbol, and add JavaScript code.
+symbol and add JavaScript code.

 Create a variable with text and add it to the paragraph: